 Goats are a wonderful addition to any farm.
 They can help your homestead accomplish several goals – growing sustenance, creating profit, adding grazing diversity, achieving sustainability and even adding entertainment.
 They are also a cost efficient way to dip your toes into the world of ruminants.
-Whether you are thinking about raising goats, you’re new to raising goats, or you have been raising them for years, here are some basic feeding guidelines to keep in your toolbox.
+Whether you are thinking about raising goats, learning about goat feed, you’re new to raising goats, or you have been raising them for years, here are some basic feeding guidelines to keep in your toolbox.

 Feeding Goats with Purpose